Want to be transported to another country with some of the best novels about France? This is the right place for you.

 SOMEDAY IN PARIS

-If you’re looking to submerge yourself in a powerful love tale, but don’t want to read yet another rom-com (they’re addictive, but I get the need in change), ‘Someday in Paris’ is for you.
+If you’re looking to immerse yourself in a powerful love tale, but don’t want to read yet another rom-com (they’re addictive, but I get the need for change), ‘Someday in Paris’ is for you.

 This complex emotional story follows Zara and Leon, who met as teenagers at an art museum.
 They can’t see each other because the power has gone out, but they feel an instant connection and spend an hour talking about their love for Paris and art.

 Over the course of 20 years, they cross paths over and over again, but life keeps separating them.
 Will fate finally bring them together or was it just not meant to be?
 Get this book on Amazon.

 Taking place in 1986 in Paris, ‘The President’s Hat’ is a quirky, witty, entertaining novel.
 When the French president leaves behind his hat in a Parisian brasserie, Daniel – the man who sits at the next table – decides to take it and try it on.